Pink Dot HK: 2025

 On 31 July 2025, Pink Dot HK 2025 was cancelled after the West Kowloon Cultural District informed organizers the space would not be made available to them.
-The event was scheduled to be the 11th Pink Dot HK, held on 12 October.
+The event was scheduled to be the 11th Pink Dot HK, held on 12 October 2025.
+In place of the carnival, Pink Dot held a livestreamed concert featuring performances and talks by activists, as well as a fashion show.

+2026

+On 18 May 2026, Pink Dot HK 2026 was again cancelled after difficulties in finding a venue for the event.
+The organisers were unable to rent out the planned venue due to 'licensing issues'.